-JP Morgan Chase Bank Credit Facility-In March 2010, the Garden entered into an unsecured revolving credit facility agreement with the JPMorgan Chase Bank.
-The agreement allowed the Garden to borrow up to \$5,000,000 and expired on March 31, 2012, with a variable interest at Prime rate or London InterBank Offered Rate (LIBOR), plus 250 basis points.
-The line was renewed in March 2012 with an increased borrowing of up to \$10,000,000 under the same terms.
-The interest rate on the facility was LIBOR, plus 75 basis points, at June 30, 2014 and 2013.
-The current agreement expires on March 31, 2015.
+JP Morgan Chase Bank Credit Facility - The Garden is party to an unsecured revolving credit facility agreement with JPMorgan Chase Bank.
+The agreement allows the Garden to borrow up to \$5,000,000, with variable interest at London InterBank Offered Rate (LIBOR), plus 75 basis points.
+The interest rate on the facility was LIBOR, plus 75 basis points, at June 30, 2015 and 2014, respectively.
+The current agreement expires on March 31, 2016.
+At June 30, 2015 and 2014, there were no borrowings outstanding under the credit facility.